Who or What Killed Brian Jones

 Written on Brian’s behalf, an official statement read: “Because I no longer see eye to eye with the other Stones over the discs we were cutting, I have a desire to play my own brand of music.
 We have agreed that an amicable termination of our relationship is the only answer.”

-On June 13 Brian's replacement 20-year-old Mick Taylor, formerly of John Mayall's Bluesbreakers, was paraded before the press.
-And that pretty much ended Brian Jones' involvement with an R&B group he had formed some seven years before.
+On the 13th of June Brian’s replacement 20-year-old Mick Taylor, formerly of John Mayall’s Bluesbreakers, was paraded before the press.
+And that was pretty much the end of Brian Jones involvement with an R&B group he had formed some seven years before.

 The following day was even hotter, well into the 80s (considered hot for Britain).
 The pollen count was high as well, causing Brian’s asthma to act up.
 (Brian kept inhalers in various places.)
 Early in the evening Brian asked Thorogood to go into town and get some liquor and wine, and Thorogood obliged.
 Perhaps Brian wanted plenty of alcohol because more guests were supposed to arrive later that evening.